-A grade point average of 3.5 must be maintained in the Advanced Topics courses.
+A grade point average of 3.4 must be maintained in the BSM program and grade point average of 3.5 must be maintained in the Advanced Topics courses.
 If a 3.5 average is not maintained, admission to the MBAJ program may be revoked or additional courses may be required as part of the MBAJ curriculum, at the discretion of the MBAJ Admission Committee.
+If the student is required to take MBFE core courses as a condition of admission to the MBAJ program, a minimum grade of "B" must be achieved in these courses, otherwise admission to the MBAJ program may be revoked or additional courses may be required as part of the MBAJ program.

-A student must maintain a cumulative grade point average of at least 3.0 throughout the program.
+A student must maintain a cumulative grade point average of at least 3.0 throughout the MBAJ program.
 All course grades assigned in the MBAJ program are entered on the student's official transcript and counted toward the cumulative grade point average.
 A grade lower than "C-" earned in an elective course must be made up by repeating any elective course.
 If a grade lower than "C-" is earned in STGY 659 Strategic Management, a core course, the course must be repeated before the student will be allowed to graduate.
 In cases where a course has been repeated, both course grades earned remain on the transcript and count toward the cumulative grade point average.